 Giving testimonies; meeting with policy makers; creating materials; and developing and delivering educational programs for schools and communities are time-consuming projects not reimbursed by insurers.
 Currently, these activities are on “spare time.”

-Dr. Pistiner is a team of one with support from an intern and the voluntary efforts of his colleagues.
-Philanthropy is vital to advancing this work, he says.
+Philanthropy is vital to advancing this work, Dr. Pistiner says.
 “Donors can have a tremendous impact in creating a safer environment for kids with food allergies.”